How to Get Your Kids Interested in Investing at Any Age

 7. Introduce Your Older Kids to Your Financial Advisor

-Most firms offer financial literacy classes for young people, said Wolberg.
+Most firms offer financial literacy classes for young people, said Damaryan.

 8. Establish a Family Charitable Trust

-Grandparents and parents often establish a charitable trust that requires regular distribution of funds to one or more causes, said Wolberg.
+Grandparents and parents often establish a charitable trust that requires regular distribution of funds to one or more causes, said Damaryan.

-Whatever you choose to do, Wolberg said, the important thing is to start when your children are as young as possible.
+Whatever you choose to do, Damaryan added, the important thing is to start when your children are as young as possible.
 The benefits of a long time horizon are clear for teaching financial literacy as well as for investments.

 Reach out to our wealth planners today to learn how we can help you and your family explore what financial options to consider.